Elton D. Aberle

 Elton D. Aberle is an American animal scientist.
 He was born and raised on a small farm in Sabetha, Kansas.
 He earned a BS degree in animal husbandry from the Kansas State University, and MS and PhD degrees in Food Science/Meat Science at Michigan State University.
 After his graduate work he became a professor in the Department of Animal Sciences at Purdue University.
+He published a book along with other authors titled "Principles of meat science" in 1975.
 In 1983, he became chair of the Animal Sciences Department at University of Nebraska–Lincoln, where he continued to work as a professor.
 In 1998, he joined the faculty of University of Wisconsin, where he was named Dean of the College of Agricultural and Life Sciences.
 He retired from this position in 2005.
 He was Elected as Fellow to the American Association for the Advancement of Science in 2001.
 In May 2018, he was inducted into the Wisconsin Meat Industry Hall of Fame.